Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Problem Setup and Minimax Framework

 The minimax criterion is a standard approach to studying the intrinsic difficulty of problems in statistics and machine learning \citep{wald1945statistical}.
 In this work, we extend this criterion to the domain of queueing control, aiming to bridge queueing theory with learning-theoretic methodologies and to motivate the use of statistical decision-theoretic tools in a broader class of dynamic programming problems.

-\paragraph{Performance Metrics:} We consider two standard performance metrics: the total queue length (see~\citet{neely2010stochastic}), which captures the overall system backlog, and the sum of squares of queue lengths (see~\citet{stolyar2004maxweight}), which reflects the degree of imbalance across queues.
+\paragraph{Performance Metrics.} We consider two standard performance metrics: the total queue length (see~\citet{neely2010stochastic}), which captures the overall system backlog, and the sum of squares of queue lengths (see~\citet{stolyar2004maxweight}), which reflects the degree of imbalance across queues.
 These are formally defined as

 respectively.
-In this work, we primarily present results for the total queue length; corresponding matching bounds for the sum of squares can be derived directly via the Cauchy–Schwarz inequality.
-Note that this is a dynamic programming problem, where the objective at time $t$ is a function of all past decisions $D(0), D(1),...,D(t-1)$.
+In this work, we primarily present results for the total queue length, while the corresponding matching bounds for the sum of squares objective are provided in Appendix~\ref{app_sec:square_queue_length}.
+Note that this is a dynamic programming problem, where the objective at time $t$ is a function of all past decisions $d(0), d(1), \ldots,d(t-1)$.
 A central challenge in dynamic programming and control is to develop solutions that are both tractable and practically effective.

-\paragraph{Model Classes: Arrival Process and Scheduling Set.} The queueing system under consideration is defined by an arrival process $\{A(t)\}_{t\geq 0}$ and a scheduling set $\mathcal{D}$.
-Adopting a minimax perspective, we define the following model class that includes adversarial variance-constrained arrival processes and capacity-constrained scheduling sets:
+\paragraph{Model Class.} The queueing system under consideration is specified by a scheduling sequence $\mathcal{D}$, an arrival process $A$, and a random departure field $S$.
+Adopting a minimax perspective, we define the following model class that includes capacity-constrained scheduling sequence, arrival processes subject to mean and variance constraints, and departure processes with bounded variance.